 Having reopened the country to international visits, Uganda Wildlife Authority reopened all the national parks and reserves to tourists.
 The tourist traffic was so low and in an effort to promote Uganda’s tourism from the effects it had suffered during Covid-19 pandemic, Uganda Wildlife Authority was to introduce promotional rates on gorilla and chimpanzee permits.
 Currently the industry is getting reasonable number of visitors and therefore no promotional permits.

 Although no promotional gorilla permits by Uganda wildlife Authority, tourists who choose to travel with Gorilla Safari Experts by Adventures To Gorilla Africa Ltd, still have opportunity to enjoy discounted safari offers.
-This tour company will give you best price on transfers, and accommodation which also tend to make the trip cost higher.
+This tour company will give you best price on transfers, and accommodation such that you can enjoy the best trip at lower cost.
 The cost of all tourism activities in Uganda remains affordable to any traveler.
 Chimpanzee and gorilla permits in Uganda are still considered cheap as follows;

 Golden Monkey Trekking Permit for Mgahinga national park is $100. for all international visitors, and $90 for foreign resident in East Africa.

 A gorilla trekking tour in Uganda includes, gorilla permit, transfers and accommodation, therefore consider booking your lodge near the start point of your gorilla trekking in Bwindi Impenetrable national park.
 Note that Bwindi forest has 4 gorilla trekking sectors or call it gorilla trail heads.
 The gorilla tour experience in all the four sectors around Bwindi forest remain the same.